KristianOellegaard/django-hvad/docs/index.rst

 Please note that this documentation assumes that you are very familiar with Django and Python, if you are not, please familiarize yourself with those first.

+While project-nani tries to be as simple to use as possible, it's still recommended that you only use it if you consider yourself to be very strong in Python and Django.

 ***************
 Contents
 ***************